bozduran/CredentialHub/README.md

-🛡️ CredentialHub
+🛡️ ReviewMyCert

-CredentialHub is a secure and scalable web application designed to manage certifications, users, roles, and privileges.
+ReviewMyCert is a secure and scalable web application designed to manage certifications, users, roles, and privileges.
 Built with Spring Boot, it uses PostgreSQL for data persistence and leverages a custom authentication provider via Spring Security to implement fine-grained access control.

 🆕 Feature Update: Certification Reviews
 🔍 Overview

-In upcoming releases, CredentialHub will support user-generated comments and reviews for each certification.
+In upcoming releases, ReviewMyCert will support user-generated comments and reviews for each certification.
 This allows:

     📌 Users to leave feedback on certifications